tsm9999/GigIndia-Technical-Assignment/README.md

 ## Introduction

-This is a multimodal emotion alanlysis platform to analyze emotions either by uploading a video or an audio file.
+This is a multimodal emotion analysis platform to analyze emotions either by uploading a video or an audio file.

 ![alt text](https://github.com/tsm9999/GigIndia-Technical-Assignment/blob/main/Screenshots/index.png)